Rayraegah/rayraegah.github.io/_posts/2019-05-01-ubi-and-automation.md

 short_title: "UBI and automation"
 summary: "The robots are here to take our jobs.
 What happens next?
 An opinion piece I wrote for user view magazine."
-color: navy
+color: green
+ignore_tests: false
 ---

-In 122 BC, Gaius Gracchus initiated a policy that would later be known as *"Bread and Circuses."* Roman landowners had slowly but surely replaced their workers with cheap slaves from the colonies.
+In 122 BC, Gaius Gracchus initiated a policy that would later be known as _"Bread and Circuses."_ Roman landowners had slowly but surely replaced their workers with cheap slaves from the colonies.
 This resulted in high unemployment of the Roman population.
 As the empire found itself in a situation where production flourished but the population suffered, they introduced a policy of free grain and entertainment, which led to new stability.

 Replace landowners with shareholders and slaves with robots, and you will see where we are headed.

 You, may probably love your job.
-It gives you status in society, an answer to the favorite small-talk question, *"What do you do?"* Maybe you even think it gives you a purpose in life.
+It gives you status in society, an answer to the favorite small-talk question, _"What do you do?"_ Maybe you even think it gives you a purpose in life.
 And, if nothing else, it puts some money into your bank account every month.
 But if you had the choice: take the blue pill and keep working for your money as you've always done, or take the red pill and you will never have to work a day in your life again.
 What do you do?

 This is the question we are facing, as we are increasingly automating our economy.
 If the fact that the bots are coming for your job is news to you, I suggest you watch [this video by CGP Grey](https://www.youtube.com/watch?v=7Pq-S557XQU), one of many that will bring you up to speed.